 What are realistic scores and grades in order to be admitted to Harvard?

 What are the entry requirements for Harvard?
-What about for Medicine?
+What about for medicine?
 Law?
 Business?

 See the answer above for general grade and score guidelines.
-It’s also important to realize that like other liberal arts colleges in the US, Harvard College is a four-year undergraduate program that can prepare students for further postgraduate study in fields such as medicine, law, and business.
+It’s also important to realise that like other liberal arts colleges in the US, Harvard College is a four-year undergraduate program that can prepare students for further postgraduate study in fields such as medicine, law, and business.
 We do not offer programs in those fields at the undergraduate level, but many of our students do pursue those fields eventually and might take a Bachelor of Arts (BA) in Biology and then go to Medical School, or might study Economics before a further degree (MBA) in business, or might study Government before taking a law degree.
-After you complete the four year first degree (BA), you must apply separately to a post-graduate program in the area of specialization such as business, law or medicine.
+After you complete the four-year first degree (BA), you must apply separately to a postgraduate program in the area of specialisation such as business, law or medicine.
 There are some undergraduate degrees in the US in business (and if that is your main interest, you can search for them specifically), but you cannot study law or medicine at the undergraduate level in the US.

 Should I take A-levels or IB?

 The A-level, Scottish Highers, International Baccalaureate (IB) and Pre-U programs are all excellent preparation for study in the US, and Harvard does not have a preference among the programs.

 How do you view BTEC credentials in the admissions process?

 BTEC courses are more vocationally directed and are not normally appropriate preparation for Harvard’s liberal arts program.

 How are self-study, home-schooling, or online study credentials evaluated in the admissions process?